erika-e/dotfiles/README.md

 ## Setup Steps

 Open your new mac and go through all the setup screens - this takes a little while.
+Once complete, you'll need to download and install [iTerm2](https://iterm2.com/).
-Once complete, you'll need [iTerm2](https://iterm2.com/).
 When I did this, I was notified that I needed to install:

 * Developer tools
 * Message about installing pip3